Updated March 2020.

 Putting these together you have your six figure grid reference so this puts us at SO393203.

-You can download our map reading booklet or map reading made easy peasy (aimed at children) that take you through how to take a grid reference with more examples.
+You can download our resources from our Map Zone (aimed at children) that take you through how to take a grid reference with more examples.
 So that’s it – my lesson on how to take a grid reference is over.
 Now you can take to the hills and be able to tell someone where you are!

 Happy exploring!
 I’ll be back next week to talk about how to use a compass.